wu-lee/rushkoff-archive/docs/_articles/how-business-is-killing-the-net.md

 notes: |-
   Nov.
 1999 issue

+  INCOMPLETE.
 We only have access to the first page of the article.
 An earlier draft is on Dropbox (Old Articles for Archives / essays / shareware and mosquitos) but appears significantly different from the published article.
 refs: ''
 sources: ''
 published: false